Brimfield Public Library District

 The first library in Brimfield was opened in the coat-check room of the Brimfield Community Building in 1925.
 From this humble birthplace, it progressed to an upstairs room in Cady's General Store (the building next to Brimfield Hardware).
 A library board was formed in 1934, and the old post office building was purchased for $25.00.
 The library was housed in this one-room, frame building until 1976.

-In 1976, The Brimfield Area Men's Club, with many local volunteers, donations, and a library mortgage, purchased two lots (the current library site), and built a 3,900 sq. ft. brick building.
+In 1976, The Brimfield Area Men's Club, with many local volunteers, donations, and a library mortgage, purchased two lots on the corner of Knoxville Street and Galena Avenue (the current library site), and built a 3,900 sq. ft. brick building.
 This library building served Brimfield residents for 25 years.

 In 2000, the library board decided it was time to expand the library.
 In 2001, to help fund the project, they decided to apply for a $250,000.00 Illinois library construction grant that was available through the Live & Learn program, administered by the Illinois State Library.
 A building and renovation plan was developed to build a 4,200 sq. ft. addition, and a renovation of the existing library building.
 For nearly 6 months, the detailed grant application was developed and fine tuned by the library Director.
 Libraries from across the state of Illinois applied for this competitive grant; to which, only 16 libraries were eventually awarded, including Brimfield Public Library District.
 With grant funds, library funds, and a mortgage, the building plan became a reality.
 Construction began in July, 2002, and was completed in September, 2003.
 The project was lead by architect Gary Olsen from Champaign, and general contractor T. Haefli & Sons from Peoria.